What is overtime?

 Final considerations

-Before requiring an employee to work additional hours, employers should carefully consider whether it is reasonable to ask employees to work additional hours, and keep in mind any obligations to compensate their employees for overtime in the form of penalty rates or loadings according to the relevant industry awards or agreements.
+Before requiring an employee to work overtime, carefully consider whether it is reasonable to ask employees to work additional hours, and keep in mind any obligations to compensate employees for overtime.

 While it’s important to grow your business and achieve solid results, this shouldn’t happen at the expense of your workers.
 Follow the recommendations in this article, and your staff will thank you.
 Keeping tabs on extra work and overtime ensures that your business operations are legally sound, and your employees’ health and productivity will be at their best.